 Iran is one of Syria's few strategic allies, and Iran fears that this alliance is likely to dissolve outright if the pro-democracy movement in Syria succeeds in changing Syria's regime.
-To try to prevent this outcome, Iran, which has trumpeted protests elsewhere in the region as evidence of the success of its own revolution, has supported the Syrian regime and its crackdown against Syrian protesters.
+To try to prevent this outcome.
+Iran, which has trumpeted protests elsewhere in the region as evidence of the success of its own revolution, has supported the Syrian regime and its crackdown against Syrian protesters.
 On April 14, 2011, U.S. officials, commenting on background, reportedly said that Iran is providing Syria with equipment to suppress crowds and to monitor and block protester use of the Internet.
-U.S. officials told journalists in May 2011 that Iran was sending Qods Force advisers to help Syria crush the unrest; on May 4, 2011, the Treasury Department designated the Qods Force as an entity subject to a U.S. assets freeze for human rights abuses in Syria (under Executive Order 13572).
-On May 18, 2011, the Treasury Department designated Mohsen Chizari, a Qods Force officer, and Qods Force overall commander Qasem Soleimani under that order.
+51 U.S. officials told journalists in May 2011 that Iran was sending Qods Force advisers to help Syria crush the unrest; on May 4, 2011, the Treasury Department designated the Qods Force as an entity subject to a U.S. assets freeze for human rights abuses in Syria (under Executive Order 13572).
+On May 18, 2011, the Treasury Department designated Mohsen Chizari, a Oods Force officer, and Oods Force overall commander Oasem Soleimani under that order.
 Other Iranians were sanctioned in late June under that order.
+In late August 2011, the European Union sanctioned the Qods Force for assisting the Syrian crackdown.
+At the same time, Iran has tried to encourage President Assad to take steps to calm the unrest through reforms; Foreign Minister Salehi said on August 28, 2011, that Syria should recognize its people's "legitimate demands."
 Prior to the unrest in Syria, there was a widespread belief that the Iran-Syria alliance would not be severed unless and until Syria and Israel reach a peace agreement that results in the return of the Golan Heights to Syria.